Fed balm lifts shares to record high amid tussle over yuan

 Sentiment in Europe was also underpinned by the latest IFO indicator which showed that the upswing for the German economy, Europe's largest, is picking up pace after the knock from COVID-19.

-A multi billion-euro takeover deal combining two of Germany’s biggest property developers was a focus.
-Vonovia slipped 4% on news it was taking over rival developer Deutsche Wohnen, whose shares surged over 15%, for about 18 billion euros.
+A multi billion-euro takeover deal combining two of Germany's biggest property developers was a focus.
+Vonovia (VNAn.DE) slipped 4% on news it was taking over rival developer Deutsche Wohnen (DWNG.DE), whose shares surged over 15%, for about 18 billion euros.

 The mood has turned optimistic again with less concern over whether the U.S. Federal Reserve would begin tapering bond purchases, said Giles Coghlan, chief currency analyst at HYCM.